Key Takeaways

 Decide Your Coverage Needs

-Determine your coverage level by asking one question: Can you afford to replace your bike from savings if it's stolen or totaled?
-If you can't absorb a $5,000-$15,000 loss without financial hardship, you need full motorcycle insurance with collision and comprehensive coverage.
-If you maintain substantial emergency savings and your bike's worth less than $3,000, liability-only coverage costs less while you self-insure for bike damage.
+Ask one question: Can you afford to replace your bike if it's stolen or totaled?
+If a $5,000 to $15,000 loss would cause financial hardship, you need full coverage with collision and comprehensive.
+If your bike is worth less than $3,000 and you have strong emergency savings, liability-only coverage costs less.

 4. 4